DeNederlandscheBank/nqm/data/eiopa/5_model_input/README.md

-__data to be used for training or evaluating should not be in a folder__

-__Data Overview:__
-- 1689: old templates using gleif:LegalName
-- 14126: new templates, BPE 100 symbols
-- 15031: new templates, BPE 500 symbols
-- 5861: no subwords, iwslt dict for NL
-- 10752: using subwords, iwslt dict
-- 31684: subwords and subword dictionary
+##Data Overview:
-- 25028 no subwords, dictonary made on train set, names known
+- 31743: no subwords, names known
-- 16631: known and unknown names, no subwords, pointer-generator model, 15k vocab, 100 position markers
-- 15285: only unknown names, no subwords, pointer-generator model, 15k vocab, 100 position markers
-- 11468: no subwords, names known
+- 10488: no subwords, names known and unknown
-- 4614: subwords, all names known
+- 15385: subwords, all names known
-- 30387: subwords, known and unknown names
+- 21846: subwords, known and unknown names
-- 19480: unknown and known names, unk-N
+- 29027: unknown and known names, preprocessed with markers for unknown words
+- 714: unknown names, preprocessed with markers for unknown words
+- 15386: same as 15385, but dictionary joined
+- 21847: same as 21846, but joined dictionary
+- 1073: data for XLMR model
+- 28655: subwords, known and unknown names, bilingual
-- 9881: unknown names, unk-N
+- 21087: unknown and known names, preprocessed with markers for unknown words, bilingual